 A lot of images have varying shades and colours which makes it difficult to find a font colour for your header text that is easy to read.
 I got around this issue by adding a square to the image with a colour block to put my text over.
 To do this, click Stickers, and click Basic Shapes.
 Add a square, and change the colour to match any other part of your design (like the colour you plan to use for text, background, or even draw a colour from the image for a cohesive design) Here, I chose the green from the sky.
 You can use the Fade toggle under Sticker properties (seen below) to made the square more transparent so the image shows through.
 Now you have a good background to let your header text show up nicely.

 Next, we add text.
 Click the Text button, enter your band name in the upper left hand box that says Type Here and click Add to place text.
 Click Add, and use your cursor to place the text over the shape you just added.
 You can control the text colour in the Text Properties box, I would choose a high contrast colour so it is easier to read, and also a font that is not too busy.
 A good font can make or break your whole design, but that is a whole other help article!
 In this example I chose Hockey Life font in White.
 You can add as many text boxes as you like to your image to add a subtitle, tag line, or even when your band was established.
 When you are done click the Save & Share tab and click Save Photo.
-Here is your finished product:

 Now, go to your custom style editor (click Design & Options > Change Site Style > Custom Styles), and click the Header control and Choose Header Image, and upload your new header.
 Use the Edit link to position the header, and control the height.

 In the Page control, you can control the width of your page (text area) and you can also select from our preset backgrounds in the Page section.
 In one of our next posts, Melanie has covered a section on adding custom backgrounds for your website (and creating seamless backgrounds ), but for this article you can select one of our preset backgrounds in the Library tab, or select a colour.
 You'll notice that text may not show up that well on an image, or your background may be the same colour as your content font.
 You can change the font colour in the Font menu (again, I would recommend a high contrast option to your background.
 This is another opportunity to pull from one of the colours found in your header image to make the design more consistent) or you can add a content area background as seen below.
 Just as in the Picnik editor, you can set the fade (also called opacity) so that the page background image shows through.
-This is an option in your Content control, just set colour to On from the drop down menu, use the colour picker to select the appropriate shade and change the opacity:

 Would you like to see more design tips?
 Please provide your comments or suggestions below, we love to hear from you!
 We'd also love to see what you have created with the custom style editor.